Blog · By The Packaging Vista Team · June 20, 2026

 Protective Packaging for Fragile Products: A Practical Guide

 Shipping fragile products is a design problem: the package has to absorb drops, vibration, and crushing before they reach the product.
-This guide goes deeper on protection than our main inserts and unboxing guide.
+Protective packaging for fragile items is less about wrapping things tightly and more about engineering a system – a snug insert, targeted cushioning, and a strong outer box that work together so glass, ceramics, and delicate goods arrive intact.
+This guide goes deeper on damage prevention and shipping fragile items than our main inserts and unboxing guide.

 Start with a snug, fitted insert